 - Primary Key: A primary key or unique key is a candidate key to uniquely identify each row in a table.
 A primary key comprises a single column or set of columns where no two distinct rows in a table can have the same value (or combination of values) in those columns.
 Depending on its design, a table can have many unique keys but at most one primary key.
 A unique key must uniquely identify all possible rows that exist in a table and not only the currently existing rows, such as social security numbers.
 A primary key is a special case of a unique key in that for unique keys the implicit NOT NULL constraint is not automatically enforced, while for primary keys it is.
 The values in a unique key column may or may not be NULL.
-Unique keys as well as primary keys can be referenced by foreign keys. - Alternate Key: Alternate keys are non-unique keys in a database, such as name and date of birth in an employee database. - Inversion Entry: An attribute or set of attributes that does not uniquely identify every instance of an entity, but which are frequently used for access.
+Unique keys as well as primary keys can be referenced by foreign keys. - Alternate Key: Alternate keys are the equivalent to unique index or unique constraints in the physical model.
+You can enforce alternate keys with unique indexes or unique constraints, depending on the database platform - Inversion Entry: An attribute or set of attributes that does not uniquely identify every instance of an entity, but which are frequently used for access.
 The database implementation of an inversion entry is a non unique index. - Foreign Key: A primary key or non-key attribute that is inherited from another entity.